refinedev/refine/documentation/docs/tutorial/1-getting-started/mantine/2-create-project.md

 I understood how to create a new project
 </ChecklistItem>
 <ChecklistItem id="getting-started-mantine-2">
-I run the dev server and previewed my website
+I run the dev server and previewed my app
 </ChecklistItem>

 </Checklist>